 About the Department

-Prominent researchers within MBB's area of research are Jöns Jacob Berzelius, who among other things discovered the element Selenium, Nobel Prize laureate Hugo Theorell (for discovering the oxidation enzyme and its effects), Sune Bergström and Bengt Samuelsson (for discoveries concerning leukotriens and prostaglandins).
+Prominent researchers within MBB's area of research are Jöns Jacob Berzelius, who among other things discovered the element Selenium, and the Nobel Prize laureates Hugo Theorell (for his discoveries concerning the nature and mode of action of oxidation enzymes), Sune Bergström and Bengt Samuelsson (for their discoveries concerning prostaglandins and related biologically active substances).

 Diagram of the Organisational Structure of MBB.
 Click image for (larger) PDF version.

 Kristian Tunstad - Financial assistant

 Emma Pelarhagen - HR coordinator.
 On parental leave.

 Anneli Svarén - Administrator.
 Responsible for KI Scholarships (undergraduate, postdoctor and top up of external PhD scholarships), expense claims, travel profiles, secondary occupations, registry and archiving, KIMKAT Administration (e-mail and passwords for associated/non employed staff) and sick leave.

 Chad Tunell - IT supervisor.
 Responsible for purchasing of IT equipment, administration of common servers, registration of new computers on network, software installations, network, software licences and telephony.

 Tabea Kemna - Communications officer.
 Available at the Central Administration on Tuesdays.
 Responsible for the MBB website and other communications, e.g. help with advertising conferences.